hamikm/wine-cellar-inventory/README.md

 4. **Populate your database.** Get a printed sticker and put it on your bottle.
 Scan the label to open the web app - the default camera app in iOS can do it.
 Fill in the add form.

 ## The stack
 HTML/CSS frontend with light usage of JQuery.
 AWS backend with a single lambda function, a single DynamoDB table, and Cognito authentication.
-QR codes are generated with a python script.
+QR codes are generated with a Python script.

 ## Drinkability classification
 When an entry doesn't have a lower and upper drink-by year, I consider it